 Rebecca Howland, M.P.A. has worked with the Civic Initiative since 2010.
 In that time she has been a program leader for the study of the U.S. Institute on American Politics and Political Thought in 2011 and was also the business group's finance assistant in the summer of 2012.
 In her current position, she is involved in a variety of aspects of the programs including financial reporting, budgeting, and personnel management as well as program support and planning.

 Ms. Howland received her master's of public administration and her bachelor's of science in business administration in international management and marketing, both from Shippensburg University.

 Finance & Administration Manager

-Kelley Seay supports the finance and administrative functions for the Connected Beginning Training Institute, Civic Initiative, and Nonprofit Funding & Fiscal Solutions business groups.
+Kelley Seay supports the finance and administrative functions for the Connected Beginnings, Civic Initiative, and Nonprofit Funding & Fiscal Solutions business groups.
 She also works closely with the central administrative services unit.
 She brings a wealth of accounting and business administration knowledge from her many years of experience in both the public and private sectors.
 Her areas of expertise include budgeting, contracts, financial reporting, payroll and human resources.

 She received her bachelor’s in accounting from the Isenberg School of Management at the University of Massachusetts Amherst.